Bixilon/stalwart-foss/README.md

   <a href="https://www.reddit.com/r/stalwartlabs/"><img src="https://img.shields.io/reddit/subreddit-subscribers/stalwartlabs?label=Join%20%2Fr%2Fstalwartlabs&logo=reddit&style=flat-square" alt="Reddit"></a>
 </p>

+This branch (https://github.com/Bixilon/mail-server) is a fork of https://github.com/stalwartlabs/mail-server with all proprietary code and enterprise features removed.

 ## Features

 **Stalwart** is an open-source mail & collaboration server with JMAP, IMAP4, POP3, SMTP, CalDAV, CardDAV and WebDAV support and a wide range of modern features.
 It is written in Rust and designed to be secure, fast, robust and scalable.